mitvis/saliency-cards/Integrated Gradients/integrated_gradients_saliency_card.md

 &#128997; **[Reproducibility](https://pubs.rsna.org/doi/10.1148/ryai.2021200267)**: Integrated gradients for an InceptionV3 and DenseNet-121 trained in the same way are more dissimilar than they are similar.

-# Perceptibility Testing
+## Perceptibility Testing

-## Minimality
+### Minimality
 &#129000; **[Visual Sharpness](https://arxiv.org/pdf/1706.03825.pdf)**: Integrated gradients are less visually coherent than a smoothed saliency method.

-## Perceptual Correspondence
+### Perceptual Correspondence
 &#128997; **[Localization Utility](https://pubs.rsna.org/doi/10.1148/ryai.2021200267)**: Integrated gradients have less overlap with the ground truth than a random model.

 &#128997; **[Mean IoU](https://www.nature.com/articles/s42256-022-00536-x)**: Integrated gradients had lower IoU with the ground truth than CAM and occlusion-based methods.
 It also had lower IoU with the ground truth than human localization in a chest x-ray setting.

-&#129001; **[Plausibility](https://arxiv.org/pdf/2104.05824.pdf)**: Integrated gradients highlights human-important features more than vanilla gradients and SmoothGrad across most architectures.
+&#128994; **[Plausibility](https://arxiv.org/pdf/2104.05824.pdf)**: Integrated gradients highlights human-important features more than vanilla gradients and SmoothGrad across most architectures.

-&#129000; **The Pointing Game**: Integrated gradients' most salient feature was in the ground truth approximately the same as amount of times as other saliency methods.
+&#129000; **[The Pointing Game](https://arxiv.org/pdf/1608.00507.pdf)**: Integrated gradients' most salient feature was in the ground truth approximately the same as amount of times as other saliency methods.
 However, its most salient feature was in the ground truth less than human localization in a chest x-ray setting.
 Tested by: [Benchmarking saliency methods for chest X-ray interpretation by Saporta et al.](https://www.nature.com/articles/s42256-022-00536-x)

-# Citation
+## Citation
 ```
 @inproceedings{integratedgradients
   author    = {Mukund Sundararajan and Ankur Taly and Qiqi Yan},